Particular/docs.particular.net/nservicebus/recoverability/index_unrecoverableexceptions_core_[6.0,).partial.md

 ## Unrecoverable exceptions

-Recoverability enables declaring an exception type as unrecoverable.
-When a message processing fails due to a unrecoverable exception being thrown, it does not go through retry process but is moved to the error queue directly instead.
-By default MessageDeserializationException is the only unrecoverable exception however based on the business domain users can declare additional.
-For example, a user might declare ValidationExceptions thrown when a message fails validation as unrecoverable.
-Assuming that validation is deterministic, processing will always fail so extra retries will not bring any benefit.
+If a message processing fails due to an unrecoverable exception being thrown, then the retry process is skipped.
+The failed message is then immediately moved to the error queue after the first failure.

-NOTE: Declaring exception type as unrecoverable declares the whole inheritance tree as unrecoverable i.e. any direct or indirect subclass.
+According to the default policy, only exceptions of type `MessageDeserializationException` are considered unrecoverable.
+However, it's possible to customize the policy and declare additional types as unrecoverable exceptions.
+That allows to skip retries for certain exceptions, when it's known in advance that retries won't resolve the issue.

+For example, messages might need validation to ensure they contain all required information and are well-formed.
+If a message fails validation, then exception of type `ValidationExceptions` will be thrown.
+If the validation process is deterministic, then `ValidationExceptions` exceptions might be configured as unrecoverable, as every retry attempt will fail anyway.

 snippet: UnrecoverableExceptions

+NOTE: Declaring exception type as unrecoverable declares the whole inheritance tree as unrecoverable i.e. any direct or indirect subclasses.

-The above snippets defines `ValidationException` and `ArgumentException` as unrecoverable exceptions.
-For example if a `ArgumentNullException` is raised during message handling, the message will be automatically moved to the error queue since `ArgumentNullException` is assignable to `ArgumentException`.
+In the example above, `ValidationException` and `ArgumentException` are defined as unrecoverable.
+If an `ArgumentNullException` is raised during message processing, then according to this policy the failed message will be immediately moved to the error queue without retries, since `ArgumentNullException` inherits from the `ArgumentException` type.

 snippet: UnrecoverableExceptionsSettings

-It is also possible to define certain exceptions as unrecoverable in plugins such as persisters, transports and features.
-Everywhere there is access to `SettingsHolder` the non-generic `AddUnrecoverableException` can be used.
+It is also possible to define exceptions as unrecoverable in plugins such as persisters, transports and features, using the `AddUnrecoverableException` method exposed on the `SettingsHolder` property.